 The only snickerdoodle recipe you need is right here!
 These snickerdoodles without cream of tartar have perfect crisp edges and are chewy in the middle, which is the ultimate texture combination for a cookie!
 They are simple to make and quick to bake and don't have that cream of tartar taste!

 These are quick to whip up and easy to make with just a few simple ingredients.
-From start to finish, you can have these cookies on the table in about 20 minutes!
+From start to finish, you can have these chewy cookies on the table in about 20 minutes!

 Why You Will Love These

 - They are simple to make.
 You can make these quickly with minimal equipment and skill using a few basic ingredients.
 A very easy recipe for any baking skill level!

 - There is no cream of tartar.
 You will not taste the tang of cream of tartar while eating these cookies, allowing you to enjoy the sweet, cinnamon flavor.

 - The texture.
 They are chewy in the middle and crunchy on the edges.